klahrich/chiefhustler/content/diary/random-topics.md

 summary: "Some random thoughts about value vs growth, are we at the bottom or not, NFTs, and Canadian politics."
 ---

-Some random thoughts about value vs growth, are we at the bottom or not, NFTs, and Canadian politics.
+Some random thoughts about value vs growth, NFTs, and Canadian politics.

 ![bull](/images/bull.png)